-Accurate and precise diagnosis of non-Hodgkin lymphoma helps doctors choose the best course of action specifically for you.
+Accurate and precise diagnosis of non-Hodgkin lymphoma helps doctors choose the best course of treatment plans for their patients.
 It plays a big part in your chances for successful treatment.

 At MD Anderson, our group of experts is among the most experienced and skilled in the nation in diagnosing non-Hodgkin lymphoma.
-In fact, we are one of the few cancer centers that include hemopathologists, specialized doctors who focus on lymphoma and myeloma, on your care team.
+In fact, we are one of the few cancer centers with hematopathologists, specialized doctors who focus on diagnosing lymphoma and other blood cancers, on your care team.
 With a high level of expertise, they use the most modern equipment to find out the precise extent of disease.
 This can make a huge difference in accurate diagnosis and successful treatment.

 Non-Hodgkin Lymphoma Diagnostic Tests